daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_applicationbehaviourstutorial.md

     - Primavera (Type: Data source / Primavera)
     - Employee (Type: Agent / Employee; Data Source attribute: Primavera)

 7. Through the left side menu, create a new application behaviour by accessing the option ***Extensibility / Application Behaviours / Add new***.
-Set its name as "IntegratePurchaseOrder", and Primavera as Data Source.
+Set its *Name* as "IntegratePurchaseOrder", and "Primavera" as *Data Source*.

-    Copy and paste the following code:
+    Copy and paste the following code (Remember to change the "USER" and "PASS" fields to your actual username and password.):

     ```C#
     PurchaseOrderDto dto = JsonConvert.DeserializeObject<PurchaseOrderDto>(JsonConvert.SerializeObject(args));
     Interop.ErpBS900.ErpBS bsERP = new Interop.ErpBS900.ErpBS();

-    bsERP.AbreEmpresaTrabalho(Interop.StdBE900.EnumTipoPlataforma.tpEmpresarial, dto.Primavera, "NB", "NB_2012#");
+    bsERP.AbreEmpresaTrabalho(Interop.StdBE900.EnumTipoPlataforma.tpEmpresarial, dto.Primavera, "USER", "PASS");

     Interop.GcpBE900.GcpBEDocumentoCompra purchaseOrder = new Interop.GcpBE900.GcpBEDocumentoCompra();